By Anthony Caruso III | Publisher

 On the other sideline was Tony Nicolino, who used to play against Frappolli in high school football games.
 Nicolino and Frappolli are friends, yet Frappolli started to feel bad for his friend.

-“Tony’s trying to work real hard with his program,” Frappolli said.
-“There was a point tonight, when I felt that we were so dominant on defense, I been on the other side over the years.
+“Tony’s trying to work really hard with his program,” Frappolli said.
+“There was a point tonight when I felt that we were so dominant on defense, I been on the other side over the years.
 They played us pretty tough last year and they graduated a lot of players.”

 The Flashes defense only allowed 18 yards of total offense for the Wildcats.
 The Flashes defense was so tough that it got into Chris Szymczak‘s head.
 Szymczak was so frustrated by the defense that he got his self-ejected in the 4th quarter.

 Any Corrections?.
 You can contact Anthony Caruso III, Publisher at email@example.com.